NathanMBR/yt-playlist-scrapper/README.md

 ## Motivation

 I did this little project to solve a private problem.
 The way I hear musics is using YouTube playlists: I add all musics I want to hear into a single playlist.
 The problem is that some musics get down by copyright claims, and then I have to manually find, remove and reinsert them.
-This scrapper makes my life easier by finding the claimed videos and giving me their links and playlist positions.
+Well, not anymore - this scrapper makes my life easier by finding the claimed videos and giving me their links and playlist positions.

 ## Requirements